scuzzydude/asimov/asimov.md

 The Rockets won game seven of the finals at home and brought the city of Houston its first major sports championship.
 We Believed It.
 It was true.

 What came next?
 It's a travesty of history that the Rockets championship repeat came sandwiched in between Michael Jordan's double three-peat.
 I want to write about the second run, but another 20,000 words about basketball might be too much.
 It is the greatest story in the history of sports, and has so many tangents and connections, I don't want to try to condense the glory.
 When there is a Scoot for the Houston Rockets, that story will be my first contribution to the scoot-chain.
-I'll spin that into legend that will go down in history as the greatest tale of team genius in the history of mankind.
+I'll spin that into legend that will go down as the greatest tale of team genius in the history of mankind.

 Hakeem Olajuwon is not the GOAT because he was the greatest basketball player that has ever lived.
 I concede that to Jordan without argument.
 Hakeem Olajuwon is the GOAT because he made every player around him better by an order of magnitude.
 Ask any player on those two championship teams, and they'll tell you the same thing -- they played beyond their limits because of Olajuwon.
 The real *Dream Team* was Hakeem's team, inspired, relentless, genius.
 That other *Dream Team*, Michael Jordan and his corporate sponsored dirty traveling vanity band.